Can You Refinance a USDA Loan or Mortgage? | 2025

 Can you refinance out of a USDA loan?

-Yes, you can refinance out of a USDA loan to another type of loan, including conventional, FHA, or VA loan.
+Yes, if you’re wondering how to get out of a usda loan, you can refinance out of a USDA loan to another type of loan, including conventional, FHA, or VA loan.
 (VA loans work only for current and former military members.)
 Different mortgages have different requirements, so you must meet the minimum requirements of the new loan program.
 Your equity, credit score, debt-to-income ratio, and loan-to-value ratio influence whether you’re able to qualify for another type of mortgage.

 What are today’s USDA refinance rates?